Leopard Gecko Care Guide – Appearance, Housing, Diet & Health

 What temperature is best for breeding?

 Breeding setups often use a warm side around 88–92°F (31–33°C) and a cooler side of 75–80°F (24–27°C).
 Seasonal temperature variation helps trigger breeding behavior.
+A cooling period of 6–8 weeks at 60–70°F is commonly used before introducing males to females.

 What food should I avoid?

 Avoid wild-caught insects (risk of pesticides and parasites) and large prey items that exceed the size of the gecko’s head.
+Also avoid feeding only one type of insect, as this can lead to nutritional imbalances over time.

 Final Notes